TosbackCgusBridge-Bot/CGUs-versions/Overstock/Privacy Policy.md

 INTERNATIONAL CUSTOMER PRIVACY

+*   Overstock is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 *   For most non-US transactions, we have partnered with third party companies (“Vendors”) that we have selected to help us facilitate international transactions.
 We work closely with these Vendors to ensure that your transaction is handled with care and all the information you provide is secure.
+*   In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Overstock is potentially liable.
 *   As an international customer, when you click on the checkout button, you will be redirected to a checkout page hosted by a Vendor to complete your order.
 On the checkout page, you will be required to select a method of payment and submit credit card and other information to such Vendor to complete your order.
 On the checkout page, you will be presented with the Vendor’s terms and conditions which you must agree to in order to complete your order.
+*   If you have questions about your order, you should direct them to us and not to the Vendor.
 *   Upon completion and approval of your order by such Vendor, the Vendor will notify us of the approval and we will process your order and cause it to be shipped directly to the Vendor.
 In this process, the Vendor will purchase those items in your order from us, thereby taking title to the items, bill your credit card, collect and remit any duties and taxes to the appropriate taxing authority and arrange for the delivery of your order.
 In this process, the Vendor makes the sale to you as the merchant of record, but we are legally obligated to deliver your order as set forth in our Terms and Conditions.
+*   The Vendors have assured us that they will process information received from you with at least the same level of privacy protection as set forth in the US-EU Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of information from European Union member countries and Switzerland.
+If you choose to provide us and/or the Vendors with information, you consent to the transfer and storage of that information on servers located in the United States.
 *   If you have questions about your order, you should direct them to us and not to the Vendor.
 *   The Vendors may give you the opportunity to receive marketing messages from them, in which case you should refer to their terms and conditions for details about how they use your information.
-*   The Vendors have assured us that they will process information received from you with at least the same level of privacy protection as set forth in the US-EU Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of information from European Union member countries and Switzerland.
+*   The Vendors have assured us that they will process information received from you with at least the same level of privacy protection as set forth in the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of information from European Union member countries and Switzerland.
 If you choose to provide us and/or the Vendors with information, you consent to the transfer and storage of that information on servers located in the United States.
-*   Any information you provide us is controlled and processed by Overstock.com, Inc., 6350 South 3000 East, Salt Lake City, Utah 84121, USA or its suppliers (where indicated herein).
+*   Any information you provide us is controlled and processed by Overstock.com, Inc.,799 W. Coliseum Way, Midvale, Utah 84047, USA or its suppliers (where indicated herein).
 As mentioned herein, your information provided at checkout will be controlled and processed by a Vendor.
-*   We comply with the US-EU Safe Harbor Framework and the US-Swiss Safe Harbor Framework as established by the U.S. Department of Commerce and approved by the European Commission and the Swiss Federal Data Protection Authority.
+*   We comply with the EU-US Privacy Shield Framework and the US-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
+We certify that we adhere to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, Recourse, Enforcement and Liability, as well as the US-Swiss Safe Harbor Privacy Principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access, and Enforcement.
+If there is any conflict between the policies in this Privacy Policy and the Privacy Shield Principles or the US-Swiss Safe Harbor Privacy Principles, the Privacy Shield Principles or the US-Swiss Safe Harbor Privacy Principles shall govern, respectively.
+To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.
+To learn more about the US-Swiss Safe Harbor program, and to view our certification page, please visit http://www.export.gov/safeharbor/.
 We conduct an annual self-assessment to verify that we are in compliance with the Safe Harbor Privacy Principles in addition to our own privacy program assessments.
 We have certified to the U.S. Department of Commerce and the European Union that our processing of personal data is in compliance with the Safe Harbor Privacy Principles.
-For more information about the Safe Harbor program, and to view our certification page, visit the Department of Commerce's Safe Harbor website at http://www.export.gov/safeharbor/.
 While the Safe Harbor Principles are designed to protect information originating in the European Economic area and Switzerland, our policy is to protect all international customer information in accordance with the Safe Harbor Principles.
+*   Pursuant to the EU-US Privacy Shield, EU customers have the right to request that we correct or delete their data from our system.
 *   Customers shipping internationally who wish to inquire about or update information or change marketing preferences or anyone who wants to receive information about our international privacy program should contact us directly using one of the following methods:
     *   Send an e-mail to customercare@overstock.com
     *   Call our Customer Care line at 00-1-801-559-3816
-    *   Write us at Overstock.com, 6350 South 3000 East, Salt Lake City, UT 84121, USA
+    *   Write us at Overstock.com, 799 W. Coliseum Way, Midvale, Utah 84047, USA
-*   In compliance with the US-EU and US-Swiss Safe Harbor Principles, Overstock.com commits to resolve complaints about your privacy and our collection or use of your information.
-European Union or Swiss citizens with inquiries or complaints regarding this privacy policy should first contact us using one of the following methods:
+*   In compliance with the EU-US Privacy Shield Principles and US-Swiss Safe Harbor Principles, Overstock.com commits to resolve complaints about your privacy and our collection or use of your information.
+European Union or Swiss citizens with inquiries or complaints regarding this Privacy Policy should first contact us using one of the following methods:
     *   Send an e-mail to customercare@overstock.com
     *   Call our Customer Care line at 00-1-801-559-3816
-    *   Write us at Overstock.com, 6350 South 3000 East, Salt Lake City, UT 84121, USA
+    *   Write us at Overstock.com, 799 W. Coliseum Way, Midvale, Utah 8404784070, USA
-*   We have further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed by us, please visit the BBB EU SAFE HARBOR web site at http://www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.
+*   We have further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed by us, please visit the BBB EU SAFE HARBOR web site at http://www.bbb.org/EU-privacy-shield/for-eu-consumers/ (EU-US Privacy Shield) or http://www.bbb.org/us/safe-harbor-complaints (US-Swiss Safe Harbor) for more information and to file a complaint.
+*   Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.

 PRIVACY POLICY REVISIONS

 By accessing the Site or interacting with us, you consent to our use of information that is collected or submitted as described in this Privacy Policy.
-We may change or add to this privacy policy, so we encourage you to review it periodically.
+We may change or add to this Privacy Policy, so we encourage you to review it periodically.

-This Privacy Policy was last updated on September 3, 2014.
+This Privacy Policy was last updated on September 29, 2016.

-5.2.20140903
+5.3.20160929